 Disclosure of Personal Information

-• a permitted health situation exists in relation to the use or disclosure of the information by QSA to your Stomal Therapy Nurse or Medical Professional; and
+• a permitted health situation exists in relation to the use or disclosure of the information by QSA to your Stomal Therapy Nurse or Medical Professional;

 • we are required to disclose your information for purposes related directly to your eligibility to receive stoma products funded by the Stoma Appliance Scheme.
-For example, we are required to disclose your personal information to the Services Australia when claiming reimbursement for the cost of products issued to you through the Stoma Appliance Scheme.
-We may also be required at times to disclose your personal information to another Australian stoma association authorized to distribute products through the Stoma Appliance Scheme.
+For example, we are required to disclose your personal information to Services Australia when claiming reimbursement for the cost of products issued to you through the Stoma Appliance Scheme.
+We may also be required at times to disclose your personal information to another Australian stoma association authorized to distribute products through the Stoma Appliance Scheme;

-QSA is unlikely to disclose your personal information to overseas recipients
+QSA is unlikely to disclose your personal information to overseas recipients.

-Security of Personal Information
+Security and Storage of Personal Information

 Access to your Personal Information